elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-primary-focus-of-statistics-as-a-science.md

 _schema: default
 id: 170274
 date: 2025-02-06
-title: >-
-    What is the primary focus of statistics as a science?
+title: What is the primary focus of statistics as a science?
-article_title: >-
-    What is the primary focus of statistics as a science?
+article_title: What is the primary focus of statistics as a science?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The primary focus of statistics as a science is to collect, summarize, analyze, and interpret data to draw conclusions, which is essential for informed decision-making across various fields.
+    An overview of the primary focus of statistics as a science, explaining its branches: descriptive statistics and inferential statistics, and their importance in analyzing and interpreting data.
   page_keywords: >-
-    statistics, science, data collection, data analysis, descriptive statistics, inferential statistics, summary, interpretation, economic data, psychology, health sciences, hypothesis testing, regression analysis
+    statistics, data collection, data analysis, descriptive statistics, inferential statistics, data interpretation, decision making, economics, psychology, health sciences, hypothesis testing, regression analysis, confidence intervals, data summarization
 author: QuickTakes
 question: >-
     What is the primary focus of statistics as a science?